Danish exonyms: Finland

+Finland is officially bilingual, and many places in the country have different names in Finnish and Swedish, both being official endonyms.

-In general Swedish names are used for more well-known places.
-Less well-known places (to Danes, at any rate) will tend to retain their Finnish-language names (Lappeenranta instead of Villmanstrand, Iisalmi instead of Idensalmi).
+In Danish, Swedish names (Helsingfors instead of Helsinki, Åbo instead of Turku) are used for more well-known places.
+For less well-known places (to Danes, at any rate) Finnish-language names are typically used.
+(Lappeenranta instead of Villmanstrand, Iisalmi instead of Idensalmi).

+France

 Germany

 Danish has a very large number of exonyms for locations in modern Germany.
 Almost all of these are originally Danish names in the region of Southern Schleswig, a Danish territory until 1864 and still home to a Danish minority.
 Some of these exonyms are not commonly known in Denmark proper, but remain in use among the Danish minority in Germany and its newspaper, Flensborg Avis, and among the few remaining speakers of the South Jutlandic dialect south of the border.
 The names are also traditionally used by Danish historians, although some modern academics dismiss the usage of Danish exonyms outside present Denmark, at least in writing.
 Larger and well-known locations are more likely to be referred to by means of a Danish exonym, e.g. Flensborg and Slesvig [By], but also Hamborg which is not in the Schleswig region.
 The historical Dannevirke fortification and Hedeby are always referred to by its Danish name.

 While almost all placenames in Schleswig north of the medieval language border (a line between Husum and Eckernförde, excluding the North Frisian area) are of genuine Danish (North Germanic) origin, there have also been limited attempts to construct Danish alternatives for placenames in the extreme southern part of Schleswig, which is originally German (Low Saxon) speaking (similar to the genuine Danish place names in North Slesvig, that have German constructed counterparts dating from the period under Prussian rule 1864–1920).
 The latter names, as well as Danicised placenames in the Frisian area, are less commonly used.
 Before 1864, when the Danish monarchy comprised the Duchy of Holstein, there was also sporadic usage of Danicised spellings of placenames in Holstein, such as Plø(e)n (Plön) and Vandsbæk (Wandsbek).
 The latter name is still seen in the Danish phrase "ad Vandsbæk til" (see: Wandsbek (quarter)#History).